pajhiwo/python_help/Other.md

 ## boilerplate
 Are sections of code that are repeated in multiple places with little to no variation

+## test double
+is a generic (meta) term used for these objects or procedures

 ## split(), sub(), subn() methods of “re”
 `split()` – uses a regex pattern to “split” a given string into a list.